Structured care for persistant pain, new injuries and long-term conditions offered in a multidisciplinary setting.

 Sports injuries

-Reconnective, Integrative Support
+Reconnective, Integrative Support -

 Building a deeper relationship with your body

-Mind–body regulation and stress support
+Mind–body regulation and stress management

 Movement, posture, and daily life awareness